 On this page

-- What You Need Before You Open a PR
+- Before You Open a PR

-- The Four-Layer Contract: What ComfyUI Requires of Every Extension
+- The Four Contracts ComfyUI Requires

 - Structuring pyproject.toml for the ComfyUI Ecosystem